pactus-project/pactus.org/website/learn/consensus/proof-of-stake/index.md

 The delegation model puts a lot of trust in the hands of a small number of delegates, which goes against the principle of "don't trust, verify".

-## Consensus without delegation
+## Consensus without delegation or Solid State Proof of Stake (SSPoS)

-Pactus introduced a mechanism that doesn't rely on delegation.
+Pactus introduced a mechanism that doesn't rely on delegation, we call it Solid State Proof of Stake.
 It utilizes a dynamic [committee]({{ site.baseurl }}/learn/consensus/committee/) of validators that are responsible for creating new blocks.
 The size of the committee is fixed, but the members of the committee are randomly changed.